bitsofcotton/p2/README.md

 If we don't have better prediction with p0, p1, we categorize series of input and predict with them by catgp.
 In this case, if there's pattenizable jamming into data series, we can correct them.

 The integrated predictor and the parts targets only a finite inner status condition and we must suppose input stream internal state dimension size.
-If the supposed size is smaller than input stream, this fails.
+If the supposed size is smaller than input stream, this sometimes fails.

-Also, they suppose input stream some average slide is one of the 3 case: (i) Lebesgue measurable (ii) calculatible by accuracy limited register computer (iii) stream is the result of some multiple valued output that can rationaly to categorize.
+Also, they suppose input stream is one of the 3 case: (i) Lebesgue measurable (ii) calculatible by accuracy limited register computer (iii) stream is the result of some multiple valued output that can rationaly to categorize.

 # XXX
 We cannot predict via these predictors on saw tooth or triangular or similar wave which depends on unobserved inner status in sliding window.
+This occasion includes some of the large gulfs on walk.
 However, such PRNGs must have inner status bit larger than lg(x_trigger_place).
-Also p.cc depends on walk accuracy theirselves.
-So to continue prediction, we need better accuracy if walk has enough distance from origin point.

 # Known Bug
 If we use cr.py with lieonn.hh description, we should pass the parameter reasonable (output to be less than INT_MAX), otherwise, periodical clipping will occur causes broken result.